Saturday 31st Jan 2015

 The game very much mirrored the earlier fixture at Towns ground where they played some neat football but Wrington were always a threat and with their excellent defence and threat in front of goal ‘The Redskins’ managed to prevail in both games

-MOTM: Gary Clarke (Pictured) for his assured handling a 3 top class saves.
+MOTM: Gary Clarke (Pictured) for his assured handling and 3 top class saves.

 The below link has a number of photos of the game if your interested